carpentries-incubator/genome-mining/_episodes/05-bigslice-bigfam.md

 >  What can we infer about the metabolite diversity?
 >
 > > ## Solution
-> > As most of the organism have a gene cluster in the gene cluster family, we can infer that most of them have the same secondary metabolites which means that theres few metabolite diversity between them.
+> > As most of the organisms have a gene cluster in the gene cluster family, we can infer that most of them have the same secondary metabolites, which means that there is little metabolite diversity between them.
 > {: .solution}
 {: .discussion}